hyungkwonko/hyungkwonko.github.io/about/index.md

 #### [](#header-4)_Jun.
 2018 - Sep.
 2018:_ Intern at Wesley Quest in Seoul, South Korea
 Strategic consulting firm, Research Associate
 Participated in two big data projects.
 Made deep-learning based prediction model using Python
-_1. Improvement of the management system and air quality in Seoul Metro (E2A9F3ent: Seoul Digital Foundation)_
+  1. _Improvement of the management system and air quality in Seoul Metro (E2A9F3ent: Seoul Digital Foundation)_
-_2. Inventing the model of predicting the workers compensation using big data (Client: Korea Workers Compensation and Welfare Service)_
+  2. _Inventing the model of predicting the workers compensation using big data (Client: Korea Workers Compensation and Welfare Service)_
 <br/>

 #### [](#header-4)_Mar.
 2017 - Nov.
 2018:_ Intern at Lab for Probability and Statistical Modeling
 Lab of professor Suk-Joo Bae in Hanyang University, Undergraduate Intern
 Participated in Hyundae Motors reliability analysis projects
-_1. Improvement on the component reliability using the warranty claims data_
+  1. _Improvement on the component reliability using the warranty claims data_
-_2. OBD sensor data analysis_
+  2. _OBD sensor data analysis_
 <br/>

 #### [](#header-4)_Mar.
 2016 - Aug.
 2016:_ Intern at Actors Theatre Workshop in New York, NY, USA
   - _Program staff: Helped unprivileged children in NYC with therapeutic programs_
   - _Fundraising work: Wrote proposal letters to NYC councilman for fundraising_
 <br/><br/><br/>